Is it still an adventure if you bike 100 miles…in your family room?

 - Training plan: 1.25-mile swim + 40-mile bike ride

 - Lesson learned: Getting back on the bike after a long ride can do a number on your butt.
-To reduce the discomfort, first apply plenty of Bodyglide.
+To reduce the discomfort, first apply plenty of anti-chafing cream.
 Then, accept the fact that it won’t get better until the ride is over (at least not for me); no need to waste energy waiting for the pain to go away.
 “Embrace the suck,” as they say in the military.

 - Training plan: 40-mile bike ride (for me) and 15-mile run (for Tyler)